What is impermanence in Buddhism? It is an essential Buddhist teaching that defines our entire practice, yet it can be difficult to understand.

 If you are deeply attached to looks in people, meditate on the impermanence of their looks.
 Know that weeks, months, and years from now they will not be the same.
 Buddhist monks sometimes used to meditate in graveyards to help them recognize the impermanence of the human body so they would end that level of attachment!

 An attachment we all have, with “ourselves”, is another one.
-Primarily, we don’t want to die, but of course we will.
-By meditating on the five remembrances and knowing we are constantly changing moment by moment, and even long term throughout the years the majority of our body has undergone massive changes, we know “we” are impermanent.
+Primarily, we don’t want to die, but of course, we will.
+By meditating on the five remembrances and knowing we are constantly changing moment by moment, and even long term throughout the years most of our body has undergone massive changes, we know “we” are impermanent.

 Here are some ways to practice valuing impermanence in your “relative” daily life:

 - If you are healthy, continue to take care of yourself.
 Knowing that if you continue to eat bad things, or not treat your body well, your “impermanence” may come more quickly!